matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 The server stores the verifier, salt, hash function, hash iterations, and group next to the username.

 ### Convert from password to SRP

-Mimicking the flow of register above, first a GET request is sent to check if SRP is supported and find the supported groups, and hash functions here we'll reuse the register endpoint `GET /_matrix/client/r0/register`.
+To convert to SRP we'll use the [change password endpoint](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-account-password).
+This uses the UIA flow to authenticate which as the first step return the flows, with srp support as defined in register above.

-To convert to SRP we'll use the [change password endpoint](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-account-password) with the `"auth_type": "srp6a"` added, and the required `verifier`, `group`, and `salt`.
+After the initial UIA the last step is to send the new credentials to be stored with `"auth_type": "m.login.srp6a"` added, and the required `verifier`, `group`, and `salt`.

 `POST /_matrix/client/r0/account/password HTTP/1.1`

 ```
 {
-  "auth_type": "srp6a",
+  "auth_type": "m.login.srp6a",
   "verifier": v,
   "group": "selected group",
   "hash": "H",